stolostron/multicluster-global-hub/doc/README.md

     - `database_uri_with_readonlyuser`: Required, the URI user must have the permission to read the global hub database in the postgres.
     - `ca.crt`: Optional: If your database service has TLS enabled, you can provide the appropriate certificate depending on the SSL mode of the connection.
 If the SSL mode is `verify-ca` and `verify-full`, then the `ca.crt` certificate must be provided.

-    **Note:** There is a sample script available [here](https://github.com/stolostron/multicluster-global-hub/tree/main/operator/config/samples/storage)(Note:the client version of kubectl must be v1.21+) to install postgres in `hoh-postgres` namespace and automatically create the secret `multicluster-global-hub-storage` in namespace `open-cluster-management`.
+    **Note:** There is a sample script available [here](https://github.com/stolostron/multicluster-global-hub/tree/main/operator/config/samples/storage)(Note:the client version of kubectl must be v1.21+) to install postgres in `multicluster-global-hub-postgres` namespace and automatically create the secret `multicluster-global-hub-storage` in namespace `open-cluster-management`.

 - Strimzi 0.33 or later needs to be installed